Impeachment in New Hampshire

-House of Representatives
+Impeachment law

+Impeachment in the House

-The House of Representatives has the sole authority to investigate and then determine whether or not to impeach a state official.
+The New Hampshire House of Representatives has the sole authority to investigate and then determine whether or not to impeach a state official.
 The grounds for impeachment are found in Part II, Articles 17 and 38 of the New Hampshire Constitution.

 Part II.
 Article 17.
 [House to Impeach Before the Senate.] states:

-The house of representatives shall be the grand inquest of the state; and all impeachments made by them, shall be heard and tried by the senate.

 Part II.
 Article 38.
 [Senate to Try Impeachments; Mode of Proceeding.] states in part:

-The senate shall be a court, with full power and authority to hear, try, and determine, all impeachments made by the house of representatives against any officer or officers of the state, for bribery, corruption, malpractice or maladministration, in office; ...

 The House may conduct its investigation in any manner it chooses.
 At the conclusion of its investigation the House votes on the "articles of impeachment" specifying the grounds on which the official's impeachment is based.
 The House determines the level of evidence required to impeach and the number of votes necessary to pass the "articles of impeachment."
 Upon the passage of the articles of impeachment the Senate then acts as a court to conduct an impeachment trial.

-Senate
+Trial in the Senate

 Part II.
 Article 38. sets out the mode for the Senate to hold an impeachment trial.